ruby/prism/docs/serialization.md

 * `constant[]` - A child node that is an array of constants.
 This is structured as a variable-length integer length, followed by the child constants themselves.
 * `location` - A child node that is a location.
 This is structured as a variable-length integer start followed by a variable-length integer length.
 * `location?` - A child node that is a location that is optionally present.
 If the location is not present, then a single `0` byte will be written in its place.
 If it is present, then it will be structured just like the `location` child node.
-* `location[]` - A child node that is an array of locations.
-This is structured as a `4` byte length, followed by the locations themselves.
 * `uint32` - A child node that is a 32-bit unsigned integer.
 This is structured as a variable-length integer.

 After the syntax tree, the content pool is serialized.